mindspore-ai/mindspore/model_zoo/official/nlp/textcnn/README.md

 # run evaluation on modelarts example
 # (1) Copy or upload your trained model to S3 bucket.
 # (2) Perform a or b.
+#       a.Set "enable_modelarts=True" on yaml file.
-#       a.
-Set "checkpoint_file_path='/cache/checkpoint_path/model.ckpt'" on yaml file.
+#          Set "checkpoint_file_path='/cache/checkpoint_path/model.ckpt'" on yaml file.
 #          Set "checkpoint_url=/The path of checkpoint in S3/" on yaml file.
 #       b.
+Add "enable_modelarts=True" on the website UI interface.
-Add "checkpoint_file_path='/cache/checkpoint_path/model.ckpt'" on the website UI interface.
+#          Add "checkpoint_file_path='/cache/checkpoint_path/model.ckpt'" on the website UI interface.
 #          Add "checkpoint_url=/The path of checkpoint in S3/" on the website UI interface.
 # (3) Set the code directory to "/path/textcnn" on the website UI interface.
 # (4) Set the startup file to "eval.py" on the website UI interface.